cmckiel/circular_buffer/README.md

 cmake ..
 cmake --build . -t valgrind
 ```
-This runs all of the tests as well and verifies correct memory handling, producing a report at the end.
+This runs all of the tests and verifies correct memory handling.

 ---